 Child in Need of Protective Services (CHIPS)

-The January 2003 federal Ohio Child and Family Services Review, an assessment of States for substantial conformity with certain Federal requirements for child protective services, found that Ohio is not consistent in its efforts to protect children from abuse or neglect and that Ohio lacks “clear and consistent statewide criteria” for initial child abuse screening decisions.
-In response, the Supreme Court of Ohio Advisory Committee on Children, Families, and the Courts established the Subcommittee on Responding to Child Abuse, Neglect, and Dependency to determine if Ohio law relating to the investigation and prosecution of child abuse and neglect properly serves children and families in need of government intervention
+In 2003, the Department of Health and Human Services Administration for Children & Families Children’s Bureau conducted its Ohio Children and Family Services Review (CFSR).
+The CFSR determined that Ohio was not consistent in its efforts to protect children from abuse or neglect, and that Ohio lacks “clear and consistent statewide criteria” for initial child abuse screening decisions.
+In response, the Supreme Court of Ohio Advisory Committee on Children, Families, and the Courts established the Subcommittee on Responding to Child Abuse, Neglect, and Dependency (CAND) to determine if Ohio law relating to the investigation and prosecution of child abuse and neglect properly serves children and families in need of government intervention.

-A subsequent Subcommittee-commissioned study by the American Bar Association Center on Children and the Law (ABA Center) highlighted the need for reform to Ohio law to address the issues identified in the CFSR.
-This report, and supplemental research directed by the Subcommittee, found that Ohio child welfare statutes and rules are, in many respects, circular, ambiguous and confusing, which leads to inconsistent responses from one county to another and to compromised outcomes for children and families.
-Also noted were a child protection practice culture and a peculiarly prosecutorial orientation in child protection cases that have led to deep mistrust between parents and the PCSAs.
+CAND commissioned a study by the American Bar Association Center on Children and the Law (ABA Center).
+Those results highlighted the need for reform to Ohio law to address the issues identified in the CFSR.
+This report, and supplemental research directed by the Subcommittee, found that Ohio child welfare statutes and rules are in, many respects, circular, ambiguous and confusing, leading to inconsistent responses between counties and to compromised outcomes for children and families.
+Also noted was a prosecutorial type of approach in child protection cases that has led to mistrust between parents and the Public Children Services Agencies.

 - Physically Harmed